benvanik/WebAL/readme.md

     var al = WebAL.getContext(attrs);

 For testing purposes you can override the device used for playback in two ways - appending a URL parameter or setting a context attribute.
-Supported devices include:
-* null: no output or processing (don't query state, it may be wrong)
-* test: full mixing but no output
-* browser: HTML5 Audio - doesn't support dynamic audio or stereo mixing
-* flash: Flash software output
-* native: browser-native audio output (currently only supported on Firefox 4+)
     // Runtime override
     http://localhost/sample.html?webal_device=DEVICE